 Jazz musician (clarinet and saxophone) and former UA mechanic.
 Our wheel builder, and maybe the best one in the world, seriously.
 Also has a side business called Hands on Wheels.
 Here since 2002.

 He likes touring and wheels.
 Every year he plans some kind of a longer tour than any of the rest of us do.
 Sometimes solo, sometimes with a group.
 He has a Riv custom touring bike, a Quickbeam, a Saluki, and A. Homer Hilsen, and an XtraCycle that he uses to haul wheels.

-is Rich's.
+The whole world of wheel building is Richs.
 But his knowledge is vaster than that, so you can ask him anything.
-But if you have a wheel question, be sure to ask Rich
+But if you have a wheel question, be sure to ask Rich.

 Here since the start.
 Main jobs are writing the Reader and catalogues and designing/developing the bikes and picking the stuff we offer.
 Disorganized, well-intentioned, clean but personally and organizationally on the disheveled side of things.

 Good for general and technical questions, but tends to let things related to following up slip through the cracks.
 Tries hard, but tends to give confusing, complicated, overly detailed answers to simple questions, all under the banner of "helping."
 Loses sight of the big picture when he focuses on minor "now!"-type details.

+Bike mechanic.
 Knows Mac stuff, too.
 Plays with at least two bands, one as a guitarist and one as a manipulator of electronic devices.
 His cassette tapes from the 90s pop up now and then, says cassette recording is back.
 Lives in West Oakland, owns the East Bay hills on his Hunq, Homer and Legolas.
 Worked in Berlin.
 Hails from Minnesota.